-Quality following alignment (AQ20)
+Quality following alignment

-You can use Read Alignment to evaluate the quality of the sequencing reaction and the quality of the underlying library where an accurate reference is available.
-Reads are aligned to a reference genome.
-Any discrepancy in alignment to a reference (whether biological or technical, meaning a real variant or a sequencing error) is listed as a mismatch.
-Alignment performance metrics are reported depending on how many misaligned bases are allowed.
-Torrent SuiteTM Software reports alignment performance at two quality levels:
+You can use read alignment to evaluate the quality of the sequencing reaction and the quality of the corresponding library when an accurate reference is available.
+Reads are aligned to a reference genome sequence.
+Any discrepancy in alignment to a reference, whether biological (actual variant) or technical (sequencing error) is listed as a mismatch.
+Alignment performance metrics are reported using the Alignment Quality (AQ) score, which defines the accuracy of sequencing reads when compared to a reference genome sequence.
+Torrent Suite $^{\text{TM}}$ Software reports alignment quality using three parameters:

+- AQ17

+- AQ20

-- AQ20 - Perfect
+- Perfect